-Professor; Ph.D., University of Illinois, 1980; Biobehavioral aspects of cancer; Psychological interventions for cancer patients; psycho-neuroimmunology; Sexuality, including sexual self concept (schema) for men and women.
+Professor; Ph.D., University of Illinois, 1980; Biobehavioral aspects of cancer; Psychological interventions for cancer patients; psycho-neuroimmunology; Sexuality, including sexual self-concept (schema) for men and women.
 (Jointly with School of Public Health and Department of Obstetrics-Gynecology.)

 Professor; Ph.D., University of Southern California, 1985-Physiological, psychological, and cognitive effects of physical exercise among older adults with chronic obstructive pulmonary disease (COPD); aging and adult development; exercise adherence; stress-associated changes in disease processes.

-Assistant Professor.
+Associate Professor.
 Ph.D., Psychology (Emphasis: Neuropsychology), University of Arizona, 2006.
 Clinical and cognitive neuroscience of stress-based disorders and traumatic brain injury; Neuroimaging correlates of trauma memory and emotion regulation; Neuroimaging genetics of neurodegenerative disease; Long-term brain and cognitive outcomes following traumatic brain injury.

-Assistant Professor.
+Associate Professor.
 Ph.D., Psychology (Emphasis: Neuropsychology), University of Arizona, 2006.
 Neural correlates of memory using functional and structural MRI; Age-related cognitive and neural decline; relationships among fitness, physical activity, cognition and the brain; advanced MRI techniques in memory impaired populations (mild cognitive impairment, medial temporal lobe amnesia, traumatic brain injury, neurodegenerative disease).

-Associate Professor; Ph.D., University of Illinois at Urbana Champaign, 2009; Understanding neural correlates of cognitive dysfunction in MS and healthy aging, examining role of fitness interventions for treatment of cognitive deficits, mindfulness training, emotion-cognition interactions in neurological populations.
+Professor; Ph.D., University of Illinois at Urbana Champaign, 2009; Understanding neural correlates of cognitive dysfunction in MS and healthy aging, examining role of fitness interventions for treatment of cognitive deficits, mindfulness training, emotion-cognition interactions in neurological populations.